triestpa/Friendly-Earth/README.md

 Friend-Map
 ==============

-A website to help people connect to their online social networks in order to find a friend to stay with while traveling.
+A website to help people visualize their online social networks in order to find a friend to stay with while traveling.